Ogugko/E-commerce-Customer-Behaviour-and-Product-Performance-Analysis-SQL-Power-BI/README.md

 # E-commerce-Customer-Behaviour-and-Product-Performance-Analysis-SQL-Power-BI

 ### Background
 Olist, a Brazilian e-commerce platform, connects small and medium-sized businesses to customers across Brazil through a marketplace.
-The Olist sales dataset, spanning from September 2016 to September 2018, prvoides anonymised information about orders, including order date, product details, shipping data and customer IDs.
+The Olist sales dataset, spanning from September 2016 to September 2018, provides anonymised information about orders, including order date, product details, shipping data and customer IDs.

 ### Business Task
 Analyse Olist's customer behaviour and product performance to identify trends and opportunities for enhancing the platform's offerings.